umijs/neeko/docs/api.md

 ## observer

-oberver for react/vue and okeen. adding observer for all components is no effect for performance
+observer for react/vue and okeen. adding observer for all components is no effect for performance

 ### react